ahmedbadr97/sentiment-analysis-RNN/README.md

 ### calculate word importance

-- calculate word importance `log(word in positive / word count in negative` to but the word importance in account while removing words
+- calculate word importance `log(word in positive / word count in negative` to put the word importance in account while removing words

 ```